CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 - responseTime is an integer value representing the response time
 - inBytes is an integer value representing the number of bytes input
 - outBytes is an integer value representing the number of bytes output
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- callback is a function expecting a boolean completed, and a string errorString

-Successful execution of the method will have completed as YES and errorString as an empty string.
+If successful, completed = YES and errorString = an empty string.
-In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure, completed = NO and errorString = an error message.
+Error message will contain the error domain, a code, and a localized description.

 ```
 var url = "https://myserver/specific_content/";"